On the Collapse of Generative Paths: A Criterion and Correction for Diffusion Steering: Discussion

-\textbf{Selection of the Bump Parameter $B$.} Since the path-existence criterion $C(t)$ depends solely on the analytical schedules, candidate values of $B$ can be pre-screened efficiently without expensive model evaluation.
-Empirically, we find that $B=30$ consistently yields strong performance across all schedule combinations in the synthetic experiments (Fig.~\ref{fig:grid_plot_common_schedules}) and in the scaffold-decoration task (Tables~\ref{tab:crossdock}--\ref{tab:two_pockets}).
-The method also exhibits high stability: increasing $B$ further (e.g., $B=100$) maintains performance far superior to NR and FKC, with only marginal degradation relative to the optimum (see Figure.~\ref{fig:bump_selection}).
-This reflects a trade-off: while increasing $B$ guarantees removal of path collapse, it also acts as a scalar multiplier on the guiding vector field, linearly amplifying inherent network approximation errors.
-Since larger $B$ incurs no additional computational cost, we recommend initializing with $B=30$, which is generally sufficient to satisfy the criterion, and increasing it only if performance issues persist.
+\textbf{Sensitivity Analysis of Bump Parameters.} Since the path-existence criterion $C(t)$ depends solely on analytical schedules, the bump parameters $B_1, B_2$ can be pre-screened without expensive model evaluation.
+Empirically, we identify a stable region ($B_1\in[10,30]$, $B_2\in[1.0,2.0]$, see Tables~\ref{tab:sensitivity_w1}--\ref{tab:sensitivity_mmd}) that consistently yields strong performance.
+We observe a fundamental trade-off: while increasing $B_1, B_2$ guarantees path existence, these parameters also act as scalar multipliers on the score and velocity fields, linearly amplifying inherent network approximation errors.
+Intuitively, excessive correction steers the sampling path unnecessarily far from the optimal transport trajectory.
+We therefore recommend initializing with conservative values (e.g., $B_1=20, B_2=2$) and increasing them only if the criterion remains unsatisfied.

-\textbf{Steering Experts Outperforms Specialized Models.} Our scaffold-decoration experiments highlight the key advantage of our compositional framework: rather than training a monolithic, task-specific model, ACE achieves superior performance by flexibly combining existing DN/CONF/SBDD experts.
-Unlike specialized baselines that require a reference scaffold pose (Delete, DiffDec, AutoFragDiff), ACE requires no such input and still achieves stronger docking and robustness.
-On \textsc{CrossDock-Weak}, ACE attains a mean docking score of $-5.72$ ($\omega{=}1.3$), outperforming AutoFragDiff ($-4.82$) with higher validity (100\% vs.\ 98.1\%) and OSR (93.3\% vs.\ 73.3\%).
-On \textsc{CrossDock-SBDD}, ACE reaches a mean of $-5.04$ ($\omega{=}1.2$) and 100\% OSR, surpassing Delete ($-4.98$, 100\% OSR) and AutoFragDiff ($-4.61$, 60\% OSR).

-\textbf{Related Work.} Diffusion models can be steered at inference time using ratio-of-densities methods such as classifier-free guidance \citep{ho2021classifierfree,chung2025cfg}, but these lack guarantees that the sampling path remains valid.
-Feynman--Kac correctors (FKC) \citep{stoltz2010free,skreta2025feynman,mark2025feynman} provide principled foundations under restrictive assumptions (e.g., homogeneous models and constant exponents), leaving real-world scenarios vulnerable to Marginal Path Collapse.
-Our work introduces a path-existence criterion and the Adaptive path Correction with Exponents (ACE) framework, which extend FKC to heterogeneous pretrained models and time-varying exponents, enabling robust multi-expert composition for applications in molecular drug design \citep{guan2023targetdiff,schneuing2024diffsbdd,gao2024sbediff}.
-We provide a comprehensive review of related work in Appendix~\ref{sec:related}.